Duroktar/links_app_dev/README.md

 Install on windows can be tricky but it's possible.
 Installation on linux is much easier.

+There is however a quick install option for window that may work for you here. https://github.com/KeyWeeUsr/KivyInstaller Unzip to a folder and run the batch file and it "should" handle the install for you.

 For Quick Install on Android
 ----------------------------
 If you want to test any changes you make on an actual phone or andorid emulator